-The image above is the Orion Nebula, "a picture book of star formation, from the massive, young stars that are shaping the nebula to the pillars of dense gas that may be the homes of budding stars," as seen by the Hubble Space Telescope.
+The image above is the Orion Nebula, "," as seen by the Hubble Space Telescope.
 This astronomical body was a source of wonder and awe for me as a boy growing up immersed in Seventh-day Adventistism.
 According to the Adventist prophet, Ellen G. White, this "open space in Orion" is a heavenly gateway through which the New Jerusalem will descend to Earth.
-(Early Writings 41.2) While that now seems extremely unlikely to me, I find the idea of stars being born in Einstein's "marvelous structure of existence" more awe inspiring than the idea of heaven coming down to this world once did.
+While that now seems extremely unlikely to me, I find the idea of stars being born in Einstein's "marvelous structure of existence" more awe inspiring than the idea of heaven coming down to this world once did.

 While I have in my spiritual wanderings discovered no system of belief adequate to the impossible task of explaining the ineffable, I continue to find the exploring fascinating.
 Here are links to a few things I have written along with some of the many interesting resources I have come across: